Faculty and Staff: Teach Abroad

 If the answer to either of these questions is no, you should consider one of the next

-Signature Program: Customized Program with a Provider (ISA, or Barcelona Study Abroad)
+Signature Program: Customized Program with a Provider

 The advantage of utilizing a provider for your Signature Program design is that you can hand over your ideas to them and they will design the program for you.
 Once your proposal is received you can then negotiate to alter the itinerary in some way, add things here and remove there, change the housing, etc. Overall, this is the least hassle for Signature Program design.
 If you'd like to work with a provider, start working on your program proposal to our providers with this Sample Bid Request.